tobondev/tobondev/README.md

 ---

+## How I Write: The Documentation Pipeline

+I ran into massive documentation friction early in the lifecycle of this repository.
+The context switch between executing complex terminal operations, troubleshooting live systems, and retroactively writing down what happened meant I was either moving too slow, or my notes were incomplete.
+The gap between "knowing what I did" and "proving what I did" was too wide.

+To permanently solve this, I built `Journal Helper`.
+It is a custom Bash-based documentation pipeline that acts as a dynamic `IDE` for my entire infrastructure.
+When I start an operational task, the tool generates a markdown template, wraps my terminal in a tracked script session, and allows me to tag operational phases dynamically in real-time.
+When I finish the work and exit the shell, a robust `perl` and `col` parsing pipeline strips all ANSI escape sequences, box-drawing characters, and shell noise.
+It then directly injects the perfectly formatted, phase-separated transcript into the markdown file.

+This is how I maintain operational discipline.
+It guarantees that every configuration change or incident response I publish is accompanied by exact, real-world terminal output, eliminating manual transcription entirely.

+You can find the output of this work in `docs/incidents/` and `docs/operations`.

+---

 ## Currently Active

 - **LGAP Observability Stack** — deployed Loki, Grafana, Alloy, and Prometheus across all infrastructure services, VMs, and bare-metal hosts; integrated with Suricata IDS.
 Pending Wazuh deployment and Integration.